Another round of workplace survey to be conducted next year

 “This is to enable them to monitor and ensure that we have relevant interventions to contain the impacts of COVID 19 on employment. “

-Kumar says the earlier survey also indicated that the top five most affected industries included wholesale and retail, accommodation, tourism, manufacturing, construction, transport, and storage industry.
+Kumar says the earlier survey also indicated that the top five most affected industry included wholesale and retail, accommodation, tourism, manufacturing, construction, transport and storage industry.